 Children’s Law Center regularly conducts training in all four areas of pro bono representation: custody guardian ad litem, caregiver, housing conditions, and special education.
 These trainings are either full or half days and are conducted at locations around the District.
 In addition to the live training, all attendees receive an extensive reference manual covering the particular area of representation.

 CLC also offers online versions of our trainings on the pro bono page of our website.
 Our website contains a plethora of additional resources for pro bono attorneys, including power point presentations, model pleadings, the videos mentioned above, and recent training manuals in each area of pro bono representation.
-Please contact Jen Masi or Mollie Jackson for access to these online materials.
+Please contact Jen Masi or Alyssa Tender for access to these online materials.

 Attorneys should attend a relevant training before taking a pro bono case.
 A list of upcoming trainings can be found in the pro bono section of our website.

 Experienced attorneys from CLC serve as mentors for our pro bono attorneys.
-A list of mentors is available on the "Meet the Staff" page of the pro bono section of our website.
+A list of mentors is available here on the pro bono section of our website.
 Together, these lawyers bring decades of experience in family and special education law.
 We do not "co-counsel" or "supervise" pro bono attorneys, but we are available to discuss strategy, legal issues, and local family court practice.
 We can also help you identify model pleadings and plan for trial or evidentiary hearings.

 In a limited number of cases, Children's Law Center will have a conflict and will not be able to provide mentoring.
 Whenever possible, we let pro bono attorneys know in advance when a conflict exists and try to identify a third-party mentor to provide the pro bono attorney with support.